Richard Grayson (writer): Political activity

 In the 2014 election, running unopposed, Grayson won the Democratic nomination for Wyoming's at-large congressional district.
 When Grayson ran as a "hip-hop candidate," with a campaign committee called PPLZ 4 GRAYSON CREW, the head of the Wyoming Democratic party said of his campaign, "I am not thrilled with it."
 The only endorsement Grayson received came from United Auto Workers.
 In November 2014, Grayson garnered 23% of the vote running against Republican Congresswoman Cynthia Lummis.
 Despite not campaigning, spending any money, or visiting Wyoming, Grayson managed to beat Lummis 46% to 43% in Teton County.
 For the 2016 election, he filed to run again for Congress in Wyoming, but quit when a local Democrat entered the race.

 Grayson won another Green Party primary in 2018, this time for the election for state representative in Arizona's 16th legislative district.
 When no Democrat filed to oppose Kelly Townsend for state senator in the same district in the 2020 election, Grayson filed as a write-in candidate "for those Democrats and others who hate Trump Republicans."

 In 2022, with no Democrat on the ballot in Arizona's 9th congressional district, Grayson ran a write-in campaign against incumbent Republican U.S. Representative Paul Gosar, receiving 3,531 votes to Gosar's 192,976 votes.

 Although the No Labels organization asserted that it was not a political party and would not run candidates for offices other than President and Vice President in 2024, Grayson announced he would run in the 2024 Arizona primary as a local candidate of the No Labels Party.

 Grayson was a candidate in 2025 for the special election held in the 7th district for the No Labels political organization.
 He garnered 537 votes or 0.53% of the total votes cast.

+Grayson was a candidate in the 2026 United States Senate election in Alaska for the Green Party.
+He garnered 0.3% of the total votes cast in the primary.